wikeyen/blog/content/posts/astrophotography/Horsehead-20220114.md

 ---

 This one was taken during my trip to Yunnan.
-Due to the limited access to an open and safe area to place my devices in the hotel and a very short period before the nebula went behind the houses in front of my room.
+Due to the limited access to an open and safe area to place my devices, and a very short period of time before the nebula went behind the houses in front of my room.
 Eventually, I managed to photograph in the hallway for the Ha channel.
-The fine details revealed by a photo with 5 minutes exposure time were mind-blowing; I didn't even need to calibrate with flat/dark/dark flat/bias frames; some very light processes were applied to make it colourful by the Lightroom app on my iPhone.
+The fine details revealed by a photo with 5 minutes exposure time were mind-blowing; I didn't even need to calibrate the photo with any flat/dark/dark flat/bias frames.
+Only some light processes were applied to make it colourful by the Lightroom app on my iPhone.